VII (Teyana Taylor album)

 VII is the debut studio album by American recording artist Teyana Taylor.
 The album was released on November 4, 2014, by Def Jam Recordings and GOOD Music.
 Leading up to the album's release, Teyana released the mixtape The Misunderstanding of Teyana Taylor (2012), along with collaborating on the GOOD Music compilation album Cruel Summer (2012).
 The album features guest appearances from Chris Brown, Fabolous, Pusha T and Yo Gotti.
-The album was executively produced by Che Pope & Teyana Taylor.
+The album was executively produced by Che Pope and Teyana Taylor.
 Recording took place at Jungle City Studios in New York & KMA Studios, NYC, as well as The Kennedy Compound in North Hollywood, California & Labren Studio in Inglewood, CA.

 VII was promoted by the release of two official singles: "Maybe" featuring Yo Gotti and Pusha T, and "Do Not Disturb" featuring Chris Brown.